blueskyletters/blueskyletters.github.io/_posts/2020-11-03-al-arabian-novel-factory-book-review.md

 There is a banned novel mentioned in this book, which plays a major role in the events of the story and puts the characters through a lot of trouble.
 This is the twin novel of this book- _Jasmine Days._ At the end, the reader may feel that this book is a very long preface to _Jasmine Days._

-We can see that the book is well-researched- details gathered from historical events, Islamic texts, and anecdotes of people from the Arab countries.
+We can see that the book is well-researched: details gathered from historical events, Islamic texts, and anecdotes of people from the Arab countries.

 Anyone who read Benyamin's _Aadujeevitham_(Goat Days) would be familiar with his heart-touching characters and intense emotions that he portrays through his lucid writing style.
 He brings out the bitterness and harsh realities very frankly.
 There is a certain simplicity that captured me, yet the seriousness of the theme wasn't lost.
 That is why I think Benyamin is a writer who writes for everyone.